-- Contributory buildings should not generally be demolished; - The significant fabric and streetscape character of contributory buildings should be conserved; - Conservation works (as relevant to this policy) should generally form an integral part of any major works proposals for contributory buildings; - Street front development should remain at one to two storeys, as defined by the traditional floor to ceiling and parapet heights; - Any higher development should be set back from the street and designed so that it does not unduly impact on streetscape views (consistent with the provisions of the City of Subiaco's Activity Centre Structure Plan); - The design of new buildings and major additions, as visible from the main street frontage(s), should respond to, and complement, the vertical and horizontal rhythms and the other key positive features/elements of the traditional streetscape.
+- Contributory buildings should not generally be demolished; - The significant fabric and streetscape character of contributory buildings and laneways should be conserved; - Conservation works (as relevant to this policy) should generally form an integral part of any major works proposals for contributory buildings; - Street front development should remain at one to two storeys, as defined by the traditional floor to ceiling and parapet heights; - Any higher development should be set back from the street and designed so that it does not unduly impact on streetscape views (consistent with the provisions of the City of Subiaco's Activity Centre Structure Plan or other local planning instruments, such as a Local Development Plan):

+• The design of new buildings and major additions, as visible from the main street frontage(s), should respond to, and complement, the vertical and horizontal rhythms and the other key positive features/elements of the traditional streetscape.

 It is not the intention of this policy that new development should mimic the significant Federation Free Style and early Inter-War buildings, but rather that high quality modern design should be applied in a complementary manner.
-Innovative solutions should be investigated, as necessary, to achieve reasonable development without adversely impacting on heritage values.
+Innovative contemporary solutions should be investigated, as necessary, to achieve reasonable development without adversely impacting on heritage values.

-6.0 Conservation Principles
+7.0 Conservation Principles

-The following principles should be applied to all works affecting the street facades of contributory buildings:
+The following principles should be applied to all works affecting the street facades of contributory buildings and the original fabric of contributory buildings abutting laneways:

-- a) The key positive features/elements of the Rokeby Road & Hay Street Conservation Area should be retained and enhanced. - b) When undertaking repairs or alterations to a contributory place, change as little of the significant fabric as possible.
-Where conservation works are necessary, match the traditional techniques, materials and finishes as far as practical. - c) Ensure that conservation and refurbishment of significant fabric retains the character acquired through the natural aging of well-maintained fabric, inclusive of the signs of normal wear and tear. - d) Ensure that new building fabric is discernable at close inspection, and does not obscure an understanding of the original scale and design of the place.
+- a) The key positive features/elements of the Rokeby Road & Hay Street Heritage Area should be retained and enhanced. - b) When undertaking repairs or alterations to a contributory place, change as little of the significant fabric as possible.
+Where conservation works are necessary, match the traditional techniques, materials and finishes as far as practical. - c) Ensure that conservation and refurbishment of significant fabric retains the character acquired through the natural aging of well-maintained fabric, inclusive of the signs of normal wear and tear. - d) Ensure that new building fabric is discernible at close inspection, and does not obscure an understanding of the original scale and design of the place.

-In general, it is recommended that conservation works be undertaken in accordance with The Australia ICOMOS Charter for Places of Cultural Significance (The Burra Charter).
+In general, it is recommended that conservation works be undertaken in accordance with The Australia ICOMOS Charter for Places of Cultural Significance (The Burra Charter, 2013).

-7.0 Maintenance
+8.0 Maintenance

-- a) Where issues relating to current or potential deterioration of the significant fabric are identified, maintenance or repair is encouraged, but is not required as a stand-alone project under this Planning Policy. - b) If major works are proposed to a contributory building, maintenance (and any other urgent conservation works) should generally be undertaken as an integral part of the project. - c) Where maintenance of significant fabric is undertaken the work should be in accordance with the conservation principles under section 6.
+- a) Where issues relating to current or potential deterioration of the significant fabric are identified, maintenance or repair is encouraged, but is not required as a standalone project under this Local Planning Policy. - b) If major works are proposed to a contributory building, maintenance (and any other urgent conservation works) should generally be undertaken as an integral part of the project. - c) Where maintenance of significant fabric is undertaken the work should be in accordance with the conservation principles under section 7.

-8.0 Demolition
+9.0 Demolition